 With video games then teeming with clones of the game in an attempt to also clone its success, one game managed to be more than just a DOOM clone.
-One game helped bring later genre, unlike other clones.
+One game helped form the genre, unlike other clones.
 One game managed to be a success, despite being released a matter of months after DOOM II‘s release.

 That game was the late, great LucasArt’s creation Star Wars: Dark Forces.